benbaptist/minecraft-wrapper/README.md

 # Installation #

 ###  **Dependencies**
+You must have a pip version > 9.0.1 to ensure wrapper's dependencies will install correctly. bcrypt and cryptography may not install correctly if your pip version is not at least 9.0.1.
+To ensure you have the correct pip version:
+ `pip install --upgrade pip>=9.0.1`

 Wrapper.py requires the following packages: </br>
-- `requests`
-- `cryptography`
-- `bcrypt`
+- `requests` - Extensively used by Wrapper to handle internet data requests.
+- `cryptography` - required for Proxy mode and internal wrapper password handling.
+- `bcrypt` - Only required for the plugin API functions 'hashPassword' and 'checkPassword'
+- `setuptools` - Most python libraries already have this now.
+Used by the Web interface.

-The easy way is just save the requirements.txt file from the repo to your hard drive, then from the same folder, you can type `pip install -r requirements.txt` in the console.
+It is recommended that you install the requirements by using the requirements.txt file from the repo.
+Save it to your hard drive.
+Then from the same folder, you can type `pip install -r requirements.txt` in the console.
 This will ensure you have these packages and their dependencies, with the proper versions.

-If you want to pick and choose packages:
-- `requests` is just too indespensible...
-Wrapper uses it everywhere and will not start without it.
-- Some (usually Windows) systems may also need `readline`.
-- `cryptography` is required if you want to securely encrypt passwords used in Wrapper.
-If you don't install cryptography, all passwords will be stored in plain text in the wrapper.properties.json.
-The wrapper passphrase feature will also be disabled.
-- Web mode also requires `pkg_resources`, which is normally included with setuptools now.
-- Proxy mode requires `cryptography`.
-- `bcrypt` is only required if you want to use the plugin API

-- Make sure your pip version is up-to-date when installing bcrypt in particular:</br>
-   `[sudo -H] pip install --upgrade pip`

 You will also need "tar" installed if you need backups.
 Most Linux distros have this pre-installed, but you may need to install it manually on Windows: http://gnuwin32.sourceforge.net/packages/gtar.htm

 </br> Please do not submit issues regarding installing dependencies.
-These are beyond the scope of this document or the author's expertise (in general); please research the solution applicable to your platform.
+These are beyond
+ the scope of this document or the author's expertise (in general); please research the solution applicable to your platform.
+Some variants of the pip installation that can help if you are having permission problems:
+ 1) Use sudo (this example for Ubuntu type systems):
+    `sudo -H pip install --upgrade pip>=9.0.1`: Only do this if you want the packages system-wide and you risk breaking your packing system or some other dependency
+ 2) Better solution, use the --user flag for pip:
+    `pip install --user --upgrade pip>=9.0.1`

 ###  **Wrapper.py Versions**